 And pictures for the women.

-Well, the Brett girl went to the uh Council on Foreign Relations today to make a big speech.
+Well, the Brett girl went to the Council on Foreign Relations today to make a big speech.

 I knew he was going to do this.

-Uh we we uh had a story about two or three weeks ago from the Bret Girl in which he first uh sent this phrase out, this thought out as a trial balloon, but he uh before the Council on Foreign Relations, he repudiated the notion that there even is a global war on terror.
+We had a story about two or three weeks ago from the Brett girl in which he first sent this phrase out, this thought out as a trial balloon.

-He said global war on terror is an ideological doctrine advanced by the Bush administration that has strained American military resources and emboldened terrorists.
+He said, global war on terror is an ideological doctrine advanced by the Bush administration that has strained American military resources and emboldened terrorists.

-Uh this is dangerous, folks.
+This is dangerous, folks.

-This is this is first place.
+This is first place.

 But I've never thought that he's the brightest bulb in the room.